ESSnuSB/EsbRoot/README.md

 2) No (install the python bindings for ROOT and Geant4)|| Yes
 path: $INSTALL_PATH/fairsoft
 ```
 Go get a cofee until it compiles.
+It takes a while.

 ## 2. Install FairRoot
 Prepare the environment: